 - Mirror -

-ChromeOS’s 3-finger drag gesture allows you to switch between tabs (a feature I’ve warmed up to), and there’s no way to change that gesture to mouse drag.
+At default, the 3-finger drag gesture allows you to switch between tabs (a feature I’ve warmed up to), and there’s no way to change that gesture to mouse drag.
 The best thing you can get is one-finger tap drag.
 This option is hidden inside the “Show advanced settings…” section in the ChromeOS settings panel.
 Locate the “Enable tap dragging” option under the

 Touchpad Settings section.